kisslinux/kisslinux.github.io/pkg.md

 **Checksum**

+- Downloads all sources.
-- Generate checksums for all package sources.
+- Generates checksums for all package sources.

 ## Example package manifest